Pressure dependent vs pressure independent airflow control

 Advantages

-- Opportunity to design in manifold exhaust system for pressurised spaces e.g., labs, hospitals, and save mechanical and building capital cost.
+• Opportunity to design in manifold exhaust system for critical spaces e.g., labs, hospitals, and save capital cost.
 The alternative is individual exhaust assemblies.

 Disadvantages